Sojournes/Diwakar_Sehgal/README.md

-# Hi there, I'm Sojournes! 👋
+# Hi there, I'm Diwakar Sehgal! 👋

 I'm a competitive programmer and a machine learning enthusiast.
 Here's a bit about me:
 - 🚀 My passion lies in coding and bringing innovative projects to life.